 World's most Michelin-starred chef, Joel Robuchon, dies at 73

-PARIS: French chef Joel Robuchon, who owned and ran gourmet restaurants in three continents including several awarded three Michelin stars, died on Monday (Aug 6) in Geneva aged 73, his staff said.
+PARIS: French chef Joel Robuchon, who owned and ran gourmet restaurants in three continents, including several awarded three Michelin stars, died on Monday (Aug 6) in Geneva at the age of 73, his staff said.

 News of the famed chef's death came shortly after his namesake restaurant and sister outlet L’Atelier de Joel Robuchon at Resorts World Sentosa in Singapore ended service in June.